Why the rule of odds dramatically improves photography composition

 Rule of odds for photographing a wedding party

-A great example for wedding photographers is when you’re photographing the wedding party.
-If you divide them up into smaller groups observing the rule of odds, it will make the image much more interesting.
+A great example of the rule of odds’ usefulness for wedding photographers is when photographing the wedding party.
+Divide the group into smaller groupings, observing the rule of odds, to make the image much more interesting.

 Photography composition ebook